-CRM.262 Criminal Justice Internship 15 3
+CRM.262 Criminal Justice Internship 15

-This work experience in criminal justice provides the student an opportunity for practical application of fundamentals and techniques studied in the classroom.
-The student will be required to spend 200 hours or more within that criminal justice agency most appropriate to their career orientation.
+This work experience in criminal justice provides the student an opportunity for practical application of the fundamentals and techniques studied in the classroom.
+The student will be required to spend 200 hours or more within the criminal justice agency most appropriate to their career orientation.
 Any student working full time within a criminal justice agency will be allowed credit for this course upon approval by the Criminal Justice Coordinator.
 Any student with a grade point average of less than 2.0 will be required to take another course selected in consultation with the Criminal Justice Coordinator in lieu thereof.

-Prerequisites: Take CRM.101 12 CREDITS;,FROM CRM.102 CRM.121 CRM.222 CRM.231 CRM.271 CRM.261; Take ENG.101 or concurrent enrollment and a grade point,average of at least a 2.0.
+Prerequisites: Take CRM.101, CRM 102, CRM 231, CRM 271, CRM 121, CRM 261,,CRM 222, CRM 141, SOC.205, and ENG 101 or concurrent,enrollment and a grade point average of at least 2.0, plus permission,of the Criminal Justice Coordinator